scipy-conference/scipy_proceedings/papers/Valeria_Martin/main.md

 ## Introduction

 Generally, collecting satellite imagery involved a manual and time-intensive approach.
 Google Earth Engine (GEE) has changed this process by providing an extensive, cloud-based platform for the efficient collection, processing, and analysis of multiple satellite imagery.
-GEE’s powerful Python API allows to easily query this platform and automatically download cloud-free large-scale satellite imagery datasets from multiple satellite collections, such as Sentinel-2, using a simple Panda's dataframe.
+GEE’s Python API allows to easily query this platform and automatically download cloud-free large-scale satellite imagery datasets from multiple satellite collections, such as Sentinel-2, using a simple Panda's data-frame.
+This approach facilitates satellite-based environmental monitoring by providing automatic and timely access to high-quality satellite imagery.
+However, traditional change detection and forest monitoring methods based on have relied on manually identifying specific features and using predefined algorithms and models, such as differential anal- ysis, thresholding techniques, and clustering and classification algorithms.
+This approach requires considerable domain expertise and such algorithms and models may not capture the full complexity of the studied data that can be used to detect and respond to ecological changes more effectively.

 This document should be rendered with MyST Markdown [mystmd.org](https://mystmd.org), which is a markdown variant inspired by reStructuredText.
 This uses the `mystmd` CLI for scientific writing which can be [downloaded here](https://mystmd.org/guide/quickstart).